-O. Technology and Water Quality Based Effluent Limitations for All Types of Discharges (Including Receiving Water Limitations)
+I.O.
+Technology and Water Quality Based Effluent Limitations for All Types of Discharges

-1. Technology-Based Effluent Limitations
+I.O.1.
+Technology-Based Effluent Limitations

-NPDES permits for stormwater discharges associated with construction activity must meet all applicable provisions of Sections 301 and 402 of the Clean Water Act.
+NPDES permits for stormwater discharges associated with construction activity must meet all applicable provisions of §§ 301 and 402 of the Clean Water Act.
 These provisions require controls of pollutant discharges that utilize best available technology economically achievable (BAT) for toxic pollutants and non-conventional pollutants and best conventional pollutant control technology (BCT) for conventional pollutants.
 Additionally, these provisions require controls of pollutant discharges to reduce pollutants and any more stringent controls necessary to meet water quality standards.
-The U.S. EPA has already established such limitations, known as effluent limitation guidelines (ELGs), for some industrial categories.
-The State Water Board implemented the ELGs and standards for the construction and development point source category into this General Permit as discussed in Section I.B.3 above.
-In instances where there are no ELGs the permit writer is to use best professional judgment to establish discharger requirements using BAT and BCT technology.
-This General Permit contains narrative effluent limitations, technology-based numeric effluent limitations (NEL) for active treatment systems and BMP-based, narrative, and numeric water quality-based effluent limitations for Total Maximum Daily Loads (TMDL) waste load allocation implementation.
+The U.S. EPA has already established such limitations, known as effluent limitation guidelines, for some industrial categories.
+The State Water Board implemented the effluent limitation guidelines and standards for the construction and development point source category into this General Permit as discussed in Section I.B.3 above.
+In instances where there are no effluent limitation guidelines, the permit writer is to use best professional judgment to establish discharger requirements using BAT and BCT technology.
+This General Permit contains narrative effluent limitations, technology-based numeric effluent limitations for active treatment systems and BMP-based, narrative, and numeric water quality-based effluent limitations for Total Maximum Daily Loads (TMDL) waste load allocation implementation.

-The previous permit, as originally adopted by the State Water Board on September 2, 2009, contained numeric effluent limitations for pH (within the range of 6.0 and 9.0 pH units) and turbidity (500 NTiU) that applied only to Risk Level 3 and LUP Type 3 construction sites.
+The previous permit, as originally adopted by the State Water Board on September 2, 2009, contained numeric effluent limitations for pH (within the range of 6.0 and 9.0 pH units) and turbidity (500 Nephelometric Turbidity Units (NTU)) that applied only to Risk Level 3 and linear underground and overhead project Type 3 construction sites.
 The California Building Industry Association, the Building Industry Legal Defense Foundation, and the California Business Properties Association (petitioners) challenged the previous permit in California Building Industry Association et al. v.
 State Water Resources Control Board.
-The Superior Court ruled in favor of the State Water Board on almost all of the issues the petitioners raised, but the Superior Court invalidated the numeric effluent limitations for pH and turbidity for Risk Level 3 and LUP Type 3 sites because it determined that the State Water Board did not have sufficient BMP performance data to support those numeric effluent limitations.
+The Superior Court ruled in favor of the State Water Board on almost all of the issues the petitioners raised, but the Superior Court invalidated the numeric effluent limitations for pH and turbidity for Risk Level 3 and linear underground and overhead project Type 3 sites because it determined that the State Water Board did not have sufficient BMP performance data to support those numeric effluent limitations.
 As a result of the Superior Court’s writ of mandamus, the numeric effluent limitations for pH and turbidity were removed from the previous permit, except for active treatment systems.
-In addition, the previous permit required Risk Level 3 and LUP Type 3 dischargers with discharges directly to surface waters to conduct receiving water monitoring if directed by Water Boards whenever their effluent exceeds specified receiving water monitoring triggers.
+In addition, the previous permit required Risk Level 3 and linear underground and overhead project Type 3 dischargers with discharges directly to surface waters to conduct receiving water monitoring if directed by Water Boards whenever their effluent exceeds specified receiving water monitoring triggers.
 The receiving water monitoring triggers were established at the same levels as the previous numeric effluent limitations (effluent pH outside the range of 6.0 and 9.0 pH units or turbidity exceeding 500 NTU).
 In restoring the receiving water monitoring requirements, the State Water Board determined that it was appropriate to require receiving water monitoring at the request of the Water Boards for these types of sites with discharges directly to surface waters that exceeded the receiving water monitoring triggers under any precipitation event scenarios because these sites represent the highest threat to receiving water quality.

-This General Permit includes receiving water monitoring requirements for Risk Level 3 and LUP Type 3 with discharges directly to surface water.
+This General Permit includes receiving water monitoring requirements for Risk Level 3 and linear underground and overhead project Type 3 with discharges directly to surface water.
 An exceedance of a receiving water monitoring trigger is not a violation of this General Permit.